How Many Valence Electrons Does Hydrogen Have

 Advancements In Technology

 Technological advancements are driving hydrogen research forward.
-New methods for producing hydrogen are being developed with the aim of being more efficient and cost-effective.
+New methods for producing hydrogen are being developed.
+These methods aim to be more efficient and cost-effective.
 Traditional electrolysis and steam reforming are being improved.
 Researchers are also exploring innovative techniques.

 - Electrolysis: Splitting water into hydrogen and oxygen using electricity.